mfranzke/datalist-polyfill/README.md

 ## API

-Nothing really, just plug it in, it will work out of the box.
+Nothing really, just plug it in, it -will- should work out of the box.

 This package is also enabling the [`.options` (for `datalist` elements)](https://developer.mozilla.org/en/docs/Web/API/HTMLDataListElement) and [`.list` (for `input` elements)](https://developer.mozilla.org/en/docs/Web/API/HTMLInputElement) properties according to the specs.